vinlin24/upe-discord-bot/job-webhook/README.md

 ## Configuration

-The bot can be configured through environment variables or by modifying `config.py`:
+The bot can be configured through environment variables:

 - `DISCORD_WEBHOOK_URL`: Discord webhook URL for notifications
 - `GITHUB_URL`: GitHub repository URL to scrape